It's 5:00 Do You Know Where your Angel Hair Pasta is?

 Serve with Gram's Grilled Cheese bread.

-Can also top with Sausage and peppers or chicken and peppers.
+Top with Sausage and peppers or Grilled Chicken and peppers.

-Serve this pasta dish with Gram's Grilled Cheese Bread!
+Serve this dish with Gram's Grilled Cheese Bread!